Dratkowski/Transcription_Tool/README.md

          whisper_venv\Scripts\activate
 STEP 3)
 Now that your venv is active, you can install Whisper within this venv.
 NOTE: if you close the terminal you will need to reactivate the venv.
 Make sure that you have downloaded the file "requirements.txt" and place it in your directory
       Installing dependencies:

     pip install -r requirements.txt

   "pip" is the code you will use to install most python libraries and dependencies.

   1) Verify that all the dependencies installed correctly.
 This list should have all the same things as the requierments.txt

          pip list
-  2) Next, verify that Whisper is working properly type:
+  2) Next, verify that Whisper is working properly.

+     Type:

          whisper